adriancarriger/udacity-transportation/README.md

 ## Description

-xyz and meet the other [requirements](REQUIREMENTS.md) of the course.
+An app that allows users to select a departure and arrival train station and meet the other [requirements](REQUIREMENTS.md) of the course.

 ## Tech Stack